viniciossilva3/automagik-agents/tasks/20250324_052003_simplify_agent_architecture.md

 2. Integration tests (Future work)
    - Future iterations should include more comprehensive integration tests
-   - Current implementation maintains backward compatibility

-3. Regression testing (Future work)
-   - Additional testing should be performed to ensure no regressions in existing functionality

 ## Summary
 We have successfully refactored the agent architecture by: